werf/werf/docs/pages/reference/deploy_process/differences_with_helm.md

 ## Parallel deploys are safe

-Werf uses locks system to prevent any parallel deploys or dismisses when working with a single release.
+werf uses locks system to prevent any parallel deploys or dismisses when working with a single release.
 Release is locked by name.

 Helm does not use any locks, so parallel deploys may lead to unexpected results.

 ## Builtin secrets support

-Werf has a builtin tools and abilities to work with secret files and secret values to store sensitive data right in the project repo.
+werf has a builtin tools and abilities to work with secret files and secret values to store sensitive data right in the project repo.
 See [deploy essentials]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html) and [working with secrets]({{ site.baseurl }}/documentation/reference/deploy_process/working_with_secrets.html) for more info.

 ## Integration with built images

-Werf extends helm with special templates functions such as `werf_container_image` and `werf_container_env` to generate images names for the images built with werf builder.
+werf extends helm with special templates functions such as `werf_container_image` and `werf_container_env` to generate images names for the images built with werf builder.
 See [deploy essentials for more info]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html).

 Thus werf makes it super easy for the user to integrate custom built images into user templates: werf does the work of generating "the right" docker images names and tags, and werf makes sure that image will be pulled when it is necessary for Kubernetes to pull new image version.